Azure/GPT-RAG/docs/GUIDE.md

 ## Deploying the Solution Accelerator

-This setup guide will walk you through provisioning a resource group containing all the essential components for the solution to operate effectively.
-The diagram below highlights the resource group and its corresponding components, marked in red, that will be provisioned during the process.
+This setup guide provides step-by-step instructions for provisioning a resource group with all the necessary components to ensure the solution operates efficiently.
+The diagram below highlights the resource group and its corresponding components, outlined in red, that will be provisioned during this process.

 ![Zero Trust Architecture](../media/admin-guide-architecture-scope.png)
 <br>*GPT-RAG Zero Trust Architecture*